SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

-If an ``available`` attribute only specifies an ``introduced`` argument in addition to a platform or language name argument, the following shorthand syntax can be used instead:
+If an ``available`` attribute only specifies an ``introduced`` argument in addition to a platform or language name argument, you can use the following shorthand syntax instead:

 .. syntax-outline::